michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.5.4 =
+- Fixed an issue that category units could not detect some sub-categories when creating a unit.
-- Added custom filter hooks in the feed templte to allow third-parties to modify the RSS feed outputs.
+- Added custom filter hooks in the feed template to allow third-parties to modify the RSS feed outputs.

 = 3.5.3 - 09/10/2017 =
 - Changed the default value of the Credit Link unit option.